Protecting Our Streams & Waterways

 Stream Biomonitoring Water Quality Project

 County planning and development agencies may use the data and analysis obtained from this project for planning purposes (e.g., increase the riparian buffer in areas where the streams were classified as slightly to moderately impacted).
-In addition, the results of the surveyed stations located within the communities may be used to meet several requirements set forth in the US EPA Municipal Separate Storm Sewer Systems (MS4) regulations.

-Beginning in 2017, the SWCD focused the studies on the investigating the impacts of culverts on waterways and the surrounding benthic environment.
+Beginning in 2017, the SWCD focused the studies on investigating the impacts of culverts on waterways and the surrounding benthic environment.
 The 2017 report below includes an assessment of impaired culverts along Sherwood Farm Lane and Swim Club Road in Stony Point.
 The 2018 report includes an assessment of impaired culverts along Crescent Road in Haverstraw.
 The 2019 report includes an assessment of the culvert along Margaret Keahon Drive in the Town of Orangetown.

 The 2006-2016 baseline and long term monitoring reports are available below.